Jade, Stone of Heaven

 The hues of jade were more than colors to the ancient Chinese.
 The five, in their purity, represented nature's basic elements.
 Yellow = earth.
 Black = water.
 White = air or metal.
 Red = fire.
 Green = wood.

 Jade is not one stone, but two: the minerals nephrite and jadeite, each with distinctive characteristics, properties, colors, sources and uses.
-Though the differences between the two are highly significant, for one reason or another, they are rarely distinguished.
+Thought the differences between the two are highly significant, but for one reason or another, they are rarely distinguished.

 Nephrite is a silicate of magnesium - fibrous, hard to fracture, almost soapy in appearance.
 Jadeite is a silicate of aluminum, microcrystalline, much more readily broken, and when polished, far more brilliant.